Sports Illustrated denies accusations of using AI-generated articles, fake authors

 Futurism was among the first to report on that story as well.

-Conveniently, Arena stated that the company was already reviewing its relationship with AdVon when the AI allegations were raised.
+Arena stated that the company was already reviewing its relationship with AdVon when the AI allegations were raised.
+The two sides have since parted ways, Sports Illustrated says.